CoulonLab/Coulon-Ferguson-et-al_eLife_2014/README.md

-# Coulon-Ferguson-et-al_eLife_2014
+# Fluctuation analysis code

-Fluctuation analysis code used in [Coulon, Ferguson et al. eLife 2014]
+Fluctuation analysis code used in [[Coulon, Ferguson et al. 2014 eLife](https://elifesciences.org/articles/03939)] and described in more depth in [[Coulon & Larson 2016 Meth Enzymol](https://www.sciencedirect.com/science/article/pii/S0076687916001294)].

+## Requirement
+- Python 3
+- Scipy
+- Matplotlib
+- Jupyter (optional, i.e. to run the notebook provided as example)

+## Content
+The library to perform fluctuation analysis is in `fluctuationAnalysis_eLife2014.py`.

+File `fluctuationAnalysis_eLife2014.ipynb` is a Jupyter notebook to illstrate how to use the library.
+It reproduces Fig. 2B of [[Coulon, Ferguson et al. eLife 2014](https://elifesciences.org/articles/03939)], using the data in the `data` folder.

+## License
+This code is under GPLv3 license.
+See `LICENSE` file for details.